 The City manages and controls various works of art and non-operational historical assets, including artifacts, paintings and sculptures located at City sites and public display areas.
 These assets are not recorded as tangible capital assets and are not amortized.

 (d) Write-down of tangible capital assets:

 There was no write-down of tangible capital assets during the year (2021 - nil).

-(Tabular amounts expressed in thousands of dollars, unless otherwise indicated)
+(Tabular amounts expressed in thousands of dollars, unless otherwise indicated) Year ended December 31, 2022

 11. Accumulated surplus: